Merle Plagge Supply List for

 useful.
 I will have plenty of special supplies like artificial spider

-web, Kerlix and balloons and rubber bands, etc. so I've not even listed them
+web, Kerlix and balloons and rubber bands, etc. so I've not even listed

 here.
 Also Yupo will be available for purchase if necessary